gekitsu/bouldering-for-beginners/README.md

 `<3` to everyone who makes videos about bouldering or climbing, writes articles, or helps new people in the gym or at the crag.
 You are the best.

+Also, my heartfelt thanks to everyone who sent input my way:

+* Herveus (from the Bobat Discord)

 ## Contributions

 Yes please!
 While I watch a lot of bouldering videos, I can’t possibly watch all of it.
 Also, I am most definitely not the last word on what makes a useful tutorial video, so all contributions are welcome!